 Short Stay Parking

-Newcastle Airport has two short stay car parks.
-They are for short and medium stays, so if you need parking for only a few days, or even only a few hours, these are the ones to choose.
+Newcastle Airport has two short-stay car parks.
+They are for short and medium stays, so if you need parking for only a few days, or even only a few hours, these are the ones to choose from.

 The rates for both Short Stay car parks are the same.
 If you only need to drop off passengers, the first 15 minutes are free in Short Stay 2, so this is the best area to stop.